Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 I love your blog!
 How old is it, how many posts are on it, and what is your daily traffic like?

 Thank you!
 To be perfectly honest, blogging is very challenging for me.
-I’d much rather shoot a video than write a blog post but I understand the importance of having a blog.
+I would much rather shoot a video than write a blog post but I understand the importance of having a blog.

 I know that people like to get their information in different formats and my blog is another avenue for me to get my message out.
 My blog is a year old and has 45 posts.

 I probably shouldn’t admit this but I don’t really pay attention to how much traffic it gets.
-However, I have noticed in the last few months that I’m getting more leads from the blog, which is pretty cool.
+However, I have noticed in the last few months that I am getting more leads from the blog, which is pretty cool.

 Should every internet marketer blog and why?